ZoeLawrence/461-finalproject/README.md

-# 461-finalproject
+# Comparing DoS and DDoS attacks
-Heather Maedl, Joshua Watrous, and Zoe Lawrence
+by Heather Maedl, Joshua Watrous, and Zoe Lawrence